rgaglian/ai-playgroud/onsiteinstructions.md

 Note: Pre-requirement: All the pre-requirement work is listed here (VPN required): https://wwwin-github.cisco.com/jantich/ai-agent-playground/blob/master/docs/QUICKSTART.md

 ## Task 1: Update your code (we found some problems...):
-### Note: If you used the ZIP instructions for creating your lab, you would need to download the new zip file and re-start the setup.
+### Note: If you used the ZIP instructions for creating your lab, please check alternative instructions at the end of the document.
   1- Connect to Cisco Corportate VPN

   2- Open a new Terminal or Power Shell